ItsKalfar/ItsKalfar/README.md

-- 👋 Hi, I’m @ItsKalfar
+- 👋 Hi, I’m Sagar Gund
-- 👀 I’m interested in Blockchain Development
+- 👀 I’m a MERN stack developer
-- 🌱 I’m currently learning backend development with node js
+- 🌱 I’m currently learning blockchain development with solidity and hardhat
-- 💞️ I’m looking to collaborate on web development projects with react and next js
+- 💞️ I’m looking for oppurtunities in Web development as well as Blockchain development
 - 📫 You can connect with me on twiiter at @HeyitsSagar20